aryanami/Amazon-Customer-Review-Sentiment-Analysis/README.md

-# Amazon Customer Review Sentiment Analysis
+# Customer Review Sentiment Analysis

 ## Objective
 The objective of this project is to classify Amazon customer reviews into positive and negative sentiments by evaluating the performance of a variety of machine learning algorithms.
 This project is essential for helping companies make better decisions based on sentiment analysis results, improving their services, and raising customer satisfaction levels.